Annex E (informative) Conformance with UAX #31 [uaxid]

 UAX #31 describes how formal languages such as computer languages should describe and implement their use of whitespace and syntactically significant characters during the processes of lexing and parsing.

-C++ does not claim conformance with this requirement.
+This document does not claim conformance with this requirement from UAX #31.

 E.5 R4 Equivalent normalized identifiers [uaxid.eqn]